MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 1. In step 2, enter a name for the plan - for example, *recovery-plan-mjg022624*.
 1. In step 3, select **East US** for **Source** and **West US** for **Target**.
-1. In step 4 for **Select items**, select all protected items - for example, there're 5 protected VMs for this tutorial.
+1. In step 4 for **Select items**, select all protected items.
+Select all five protected VMs for this tutorial.

 Now you create a recovery plan.
 Keep the page open and you use it for failover test later.